 The motif of divine “rewards” offers more relevant biblical data:

-2 Samuel 22:21 The LORD rewarded me according to my righteousness; according to the cleanness of my hands he recompensed me.
-(Ps 18:20 is exactly the same in RSV)
+- 2 Samuel 22:21 The LORD rewarded me according to my righteousness; according to the cleanness of my hands he recompensed me.
+(Psalm 18:20 is exactly the same in RSV)

 Hebrews 11:6 And without faith it is impossible to please him.
 For whoever would draw near to God must believe that he exists and that he rewards those who seek him.